Norfolk: History

 In the centuries before the Norman Conquest the wetlands of the east of the county began to be converted to farmland, and settlements grew in these areas.
 Migration into East Anglia must have been high: by the time of the Domesday Book survey it was one of the most densely populated parts of the British Isles.
 During the high and late Middle Ages the county developed arable agriculture and woollen industries.
 Norfolk's prosperity at that time is evident from the county's large number of medieval churches: out of an original total of over one thousand some 659 have survived, more than in any other county in Britain and the greatest concentration in the world.
 The economy was in decline by the time of the Black Death, which dramatically reduced the population in 1349.

 Kett's Rebellion occurred in Norfolk during the reign of Edward VI, largely in response to the enclosure of land by landlords, leaving peasants with nowhere to graze their animals, and to the general abuses of power by the nobility.
 It was led by Robert Kett, a yeoman farmer, who was joined by recruits from Norwich and the surrounding countryside.
 His group numbered some 16,000 by the time the rebels stormed Norwich on 29 July 1549 and took the city.
 Kett's rebellion ended on 27 August when the rebels were defeated by an army under the leadership of John Dudley, 1st Duke of Northumberland at the Battle of Dussindale.
 Some 3,000 rebels were killed.
 Kett was captured, held in the Tower of London, tried for treason, and hanged from the walls of Norwich Castle.

 By the late 16th century Norwich had grown to become the second-largest city in England, but over one-third of its population died in the plague epidemic of 1579, and in 1665 the Great Plague again killed around one-third of the population.
 During the English Civil War Norfolk was largely Parliamentarian.
 The economy and agriculture of the region declined somewhat.
-During the Industrial Revolution Norfolk developed little industry, except in Norwich which was a late addition to the railway network.
+During the Industrial Revolution Norfolk developed little industry, except in Norwich, which was a late addition to the railway network.

 Early military units included the Norfolk Militia.
+The local British Army regiments included the Royal Norfolk Regiment (now the Royal Anglian Regiment) and the Norfolk Yeomanry.
 In the 20th century the county developed a role in aviation.
 The first development in airfields came with the First World War; there was then a massive expansion during the Second World War with the growth of the Royal Air Force and the influx of the American USAAF 8th Air Force which operated from many Norfolk airfields.

-The local British Army regiments included the Royal Norfolk Regiment (now the Royal Anglian Regiment) and the Norfolk Yeomanry.

 During the Second World War agriculture rapidly intensified, and it has remained very intensive since, with the establishment of large fields for growing cereals and oilseed rape.